jeffkwoh/wheelchair_weighing_scale/Rpi/README.md

 The scale is connected to the Raspberry Pi through the HX711 load cell amplifier.

+## Config

+Configurations of:
+- serial port
+- GPIO pins
+- hx711(weighing scale) parameters
+are to be configured in config.py before use

 ## Setup

-Install python 3 if you haven't.
+Install python 3.5 (or later) if you haven't.

 ## Files
 - `example.py` : example code provided by library.
 Does scaling of the readings to give weights **in grams**.
 Other functions are explained in this program as well. **Recommended to read through this before starting to code**